 How to Break a Weight Loss Plateau on Keto

-With the ketogenic diet, you eat low-carb and more fat, and you shed off pounds in no time, right?
+With the ketogenic diet, you eat low-carb and healthy fat and shed pounds quickly.
 Unfortunately, it is not always that easy.

-That’s why the following methods for breaking through a keto plateau focus on often overlooked reasons that can cause the weight loss stall.
+The following methods for breaking through a keto plateau focus on often overlooked reasons that can cause weight loss to stall.

 1. Eliminate Hidden Carbs

-To be on the safe side with Keto, you should get a maximum of 5% of your daily calorie intake from net carbohydrates
+To be safe with Keto, you should get 5% of your daily calorie intake from net carbohydrates.

 Since the body does not absorb and excrete fiber, it is deducted from the total carbohydrates to get the net carbs.

-Hence, a woman’s net carbohydrate intake is limited to just about 24 grams per day on average.
+Hence, an average woman’s net carbohydrate intake is limited to just about 24 grams per day.
 Even though many people get into ketosis when they consume more carbohydrates, this doesn’t have to mean anything to you.

 Accordingly, you may need to lower your carbohydrate limit.

-In doing so, many people often overlook where carbohydrates are insidiously hiding everywhere.
-Unforeseen foods with hidden carbohydrates include in particular:
+In doing so, many often overlook where carbohydrates are insidiously hiding everywhere.
+Unforeseen foods with hidden carbohydrates include, in particular:

-Furthermore, the food industry is creative when it comes to inventing new names for sugar, so you can’t immediately find it on top of the ingredients list.
+Furthermore, the food industry is creative in inventing new names for sugar, so you can’t immediately find it on top of the ingredients list.

 Therefore, I can only emphasize that reading labels is mandatory for everyone serious about their health.

 Accordingly, it is also advisable to avoid snacks.
-Not only that, they are an unnecessary meal, but snacks also hide sweeteners, sugars, trans fats, and other additives in them.
+Not only are they an unnecessary meal, but snacks also hide sweeteners, sugars, trans fats, and other additives.

 2. Combine Keto With Intermittent Fasting